 Anya Dillard

-is a 20-year-old community organizer, social entrepreneur, model, and multimedia storyteller.
-She is also the founder of The Next Gen Come Up – a 501(c)3 nonprofit that encourages young people to explore activism, pursue community service, and raise awareness through creative expression — and the CEO of Jenevesque Media LLC — a multimedia production house striving to amplify marginalized voices and make immersive media technologies more accessible through its projects.
+is a 21-year-old community organizer, social entrepreneur, model, and multimedia storyteller.
+She is also the founder of The Next Gen Come Up – a 501(c)3 nonprofit that encourages young people to explore activism, pursue community service, and raise awareness through creative expression — and the CEO of Jenevesque Media LLC — a multimedia production house striving to amplify globally marginalized voices and utilize immersive media to eradicate implicit bias eradication and foster cross-cultural understanding.

 In her community, Anya is best known for helping to organize the largest civil rights protests in West Orange history (garnering an audience of over 3,000 people), co-organizing her town’s first-ever Juneteenth Celebration, contributing to her high school's first climate strike walkout, and being appointed as president of the first all-female all POC Student Council cabinet in her high school’s history.